Internal Affairs Unit

 Internal Affairs Unit Function

 The Internal Affairs Unit serves several important functions.
 The primary mission of the Internal Affairs Unit is to investigate allegations of employee wrong-doing and poor performance.
 The preponderance of allegations are addressed by the chain of command.
 Once an allegation is received, the Internal Affairs Unit enters it into the IAPro case management system which assigns each case a unique number.
-Upon completion of each investigation, the PSU staff sends each citizen a formal letter outlining the results of their inquiry then closes out the case.
+Upon completion of each investigation, the IA staff sends each citizen a formal letter outlining the results of their inquiry then closes out the case.
 Employees of the Sheriff’s Office receive a formal disposition of allegations in writing from their chain of command.
-Discipline, corrective action, etc., if necessary and appropriate, is handled at the unit level by the chain of command.
+Discipline, corrective action, etc., if necessary and appropriate, is remediated at the unit level by the chain of command.

 Sheriff’s Office Policy & Procedure details / defines the dispositions available for complaints filed.
 They are: